open-ephys-plugins/lab-streaming-layer-io/README.md

 Running the `ALL_BUILD` scheme will compile the plugin; running the `INSTALL` scheme will install the `.bundle` file to `/Users/<username>/Library/Application Support/open-ephys/plugins-api8`.
 The LSL Inlet plugin should be available the next time you launch the GUI from Xcode.

-## Attribution

-This plugin was developed and opened to the community with :heart: by [AE Studio](https://ae.studio/) and [Chadwick Boulay](https://github.com/cboulay).
-The original repository can be found at https://github.com/labstreaminglayer/OpenEphysLSL-Inlet